psvkaushik/Group50_Proj2/CONTRIBUTION.md

 Please note we have a code of conduct (CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

-## Pull Request Process

-1. Maintain GITS3.1 project quality.
-2. Should have appropriate ISSUE linked with the Pull request.
-3. The PR should be assigned to the individual requesting a merge.
-4. The Reviewers must approve the pull request before merging the code.
-5. The description should be updated as to what has been asked in the issue.
-6. All the development code should accompany unit test cases to support the validation results.
-7. The development code should be style checked, well-formatted and syntax error free.
-Use of pep8, autoflake8 and flake8 tools will enable the users to get the required code quality.
-8. Commit messages should company details of the changes been made.

-## Bug Reporting Process

-Bugs are tracked as GitHub issues.
-You need to create an issue and include all the following details if possible.

-Explain the problem and include additional details to help maintainers reproduce the problem:

-1. Before raising a GitHub issue, make sure that you are running the latest version of the application and have all recommended OS updates / patches installed
-2. Use a clear and descriptive title for the issue to identify the problem.
-3. Describe the exact steps which reproduce the problem in as many details as possible.
-For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.
-When listing steps, don't just say what you did, but explain how you did it.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Atom command, and if so which one?
-4. Provide specific examples to demonstrate the steps.
-Include links to files or GitHub projects, or copy/paste-able snippets, which you use in those examples.
-If you're providing snippets in the issue, use Markdown code blocks.
-5. Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
-6. Explain which behavior you expected to see instead and why.
-7. Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.

-## Enhancement suggestion process / Feature request Process

-Bugs are tracked as GitHub issues.
-You need to create an issue and include all the following details if possible.

-1. Use a clear and descriptive title for the issue to identify the suggestion.
-2. Provide a step-by-step description of the suggested enhancement in as many details as possible.
-3. Provide specific examples to demonstrate the steps.
-4. Describe the current behavior and explain which behavior you expected to see instead and why.
-5. Explain why this enhancement would be useful to most users and isn't something that can or should be implemented as a community package.

-# Contributing to GITS Homepage

-Thank you for considering contributing to the GITS Homepage project.
-Your contributions help make this project better.
-This document provides guidelines on how to add further functionality to the existing HTML script.

 ## Table of Contents

 - [Getting Started](#getting-started)